-An interview is a way to determine and to find out if you can do and are suitable to the job.
+An interview is a way to determine and to find out if you can do and are suitable for the job.
 This is a discussion between you and an employer.
 However, there are certain rules and conventions to follow in interviews.
-Here is a checklist of the main do's and don'ts during interview:
+Here is a checklist of the main do's and don'ts during an interview:

-1. Statistically, 7% of the interviewer's opinion of you is based from what you say - the rest is judged on how you look, act and sound, so dress smartly, look bright and attentive, and speak clearly and confidently.
+1. Statistically, 7% of the interviewer's opinion of you is based on what you say - the rest is judged on how you look, act and sound, so dress smartly, look bright and attentive, and speak clearly and confidently.